 It also confirms the safety and performance, including the clinical benefit of each for their intended use according to the manufacturer’s instructions.

-The scope and emphasis in MDR clinical evaluations are more important than in MDD.
+The scope and emphasis in MDR clinical evaluations are more critical than in MDD.
 Besides MEDDEV 2.7/1 Rev.4, the new MDCG directives are needed.
 All medical device makers have to go through this process for each.

-Which Medical Devices need a CER under EU MDR?
+Which Medical Devices Need a CER under EU MDR?

 Under the new EU MDR 2017/745, CERs will be required for all classes of products, and your notified body will strictly enforce this.